takundagorogodo/registration_form/README.md

 ### Registration Form UI
 ![Registration Form Screenshot](screenshots/registration.png)

-## 📌Notes
+## 📌Notes:
--This project focuses on frontend UI only.
+-This project focuses on frontend UI only
--No backend or database is connected.
+-No backend or database is connected
 -Ensure correct relative paths for CSS and images when deploying.Future Emprovements ✨ -Add JavaScript form validation
 -Add password strength indicator